So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 Business to business – also known as B2B – is just that: one business selling commercially to another business.

 This happens in loads of industries.
-It could be an innovative business idea for making your health and beauty brand more well-known.
+It could be an innovative idea for making your health and beauty brand more well-known.

 Some businesses that you could work with include: